mjastad/calm_workshop/lab5/calm_workshop_lab5_api.rst

 Configure Postman (Optional)
 ****************************

-This lab will use Postman allowing you to preserve the v3 REST API Requests so they can be used later when demonstrating NuCalm REST API's HOW-TO with a partner or customer.
+This lab will use Postman allowing you to preserve the v3 REST API Requests so they can be used later when demonstrating NuCalm REST API's and HOW-TO guidance with a partner or customer.
 If you use another REST API tool, feel to use it in place of Postman.

 Lab setup for Postman:  configure-postman_